Littlenik10/loan-stats/README.md

 ![image](https://github.com/user-attachments/assets/8815f599-2b0a-4182-86a1-de3dd596b502)

 ### 📝 Project Overview:
-This dashboard was created using Tableau to analyze loan amount trends across different variables such as loan term, home ownership, month of issuance, and debt-to-income (DTI) ratio.
-The goal was to identify patterns in loan distributions and highlight key financial indicators such as median loan amount, total loan volume, and interest rates.
+A Lending Club loan dataset was analyzed using Excel for preprocessing and Tableau for interactive visualization.
+The goal was to identify patterns in borrower behavior, loan performance, and risk indicators to support better credit decision-making.
+Key attributes included loan amount, term, interest rate, borrower income, employment length, home ownership, debt-to-income ratio, and loan status.

 ### 🧩 Key Features of the Dashboard:
 #### 1. KPI Cards (Top Summary):